 - a draft of the company’s organisational structure, internal regulatory norms of internal audit and control, risk management (to comply with European requirements for AML);

-- business plan for the first three years and a detailed scheme of participation of the legal entity in the payment system operations;
+- business plan for the first three years and a detailed scheme of participation of the legal entity in the payment license operations;

 - a draft of the pricing rules, rules for the preparation of transactions, their implementation, etc.